Wymondham College: Wymondham College Prep School

 In 2019, the Sapientia Education Trust announced plans to unveil a new, purpose-built building to house a new preparatory school for children from reception to Year 6, led by Mr Simon Underhill, with a vision to fostering 'development for the whole child'.
-Despite initial plans to purchase adjacent farmland for the Prep School, the College began construction on the former site of the Cavell Hall lawn, by Morgan Sindall.
+Despite initial plans to purchase adjacent farmland for the new prep school, construction by Morgan Sindall took place on the lawn of the former Cavell Hall.

-The Prep School has had a varied reception among parents, students, alumni and the wider boarding school community, with some hailing the innovation and convenience it would provide for working parents, while others have questioned the ethics of sending a child away to boarding school at such a young age, although boarding only starts at Year 5.
-The new building opened in September 2021, together with Underwood Hall the new boarding house.
-Like Wymondham College, the school is heavily oversubscribed.
+Multi-academy trust

+Wymondham College is also the founding member of a multi-academy trust, the Sapientia Education Trust.

 House system

 A House system was first established in 1953, with house names North, South, East and West.
 As the College expanded and brick-built accommodation came into use in the early 1960s, the system was revised and the Houses were given names of cathedral cities: